5 Tips to Make Your Next Group Ski Trip a Huge Success

 It’s rare for a group trip to go exactly as planned.

-That’s because there are an enormous amount of variables involved in creating group ski packages - from unpredictable weather to delayed flights to over-booked resorts...the amount of things can go wrong is almost innumerable.
+That’s because there are an enormous amount of variables involved in creating group ski trips - from unpredictable weather to delayed flights to over-booked resorts...the amount of things can go wrong is almost innumerable.
 In essence, group trips are a lot like technology.

 More moving parts = more complexity = more potential problems.